Selma vs True Wealth 2023 – Best Swiss Robo Advisor?| Updated: |

 Both Robo-Advisors allow you to invest sustainably.
 If you want to invest sustainably with these Robo-advisors, we need to compare Selma vs True Wealth and their sustainable investing options.

-In both cases, you can choose the investing universe when doing your portfolio.
+You can choose the investing universe when doing your portfolio in both cases.
 This will select in which ETFs the service will invest for you.
 If you use the standard universe, you will get standard ETFs.
 And if you get the sustainable universe, you will get so-called sustainable ETFs.

 Both Robo-advisors use Socially Responsible Investing (SRI) ETFs.
-These are ETFs that follow the same indexes but remove companies that are not socially responsible.
-For instance, they could remove companies that are exposed to oil or deforestation.
+These ETFs follow the same indexes but remove companies that are not socially responsible.
+For instance, they could remove companies exposed to oil or deforestation.

 Overall, there is no difference in the sustainable strategy of these two strategies.
-So, if you want to be a little more sustainable, you can opt for these options.
+So, if you want to be more sustainable, you can opt for these options.

-Keep in mind that these ETFs are not extremely strict and still contain companies that many would not judge sustainable.
+Keep in mind that these ETFs are not extremely strict and still contain companies many would not consider sustainable.
 If you want to have only companies that meet your values, you will have to choose another service (Inyova, for instance).

 Many people who want to start investing in the stock market with a Robo-advisor are afraid of investing too much.
 So, they need to be able to start investing with only a little money to get started.
 Each Robo-advisor has a minimum amount of money required to open an account.
 So, let’s compare Selma vs True Wealth in terms of minimums to start investing.